-- The election of seven directors to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualify; - An advisory resolution (the "Say-On-Pay Resolution") approving the Company's compensation of its executive officers named in this Proxy Statement (the "Named Executive Officers"); - The ratification of the appointment of Montgomery Coscia Greilich LLP ("MCG") as the Company's independent registered public accounting firm for fiscal year 2016 (the "Auditor Ratification Proposal"); and - The transaction of such other business as may properly be brought before the Annual Meeting.
+- Election of seven directors to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualify; - An amendment to our Restated Certificate of Incorporation to eliminate any class of preferred stock from the shares of capital stock the Company is authorized to issue; - An amendment to our Restated Certificate of Incorporation to decrease the number of shares of common stock the Company is authorized to issue from 12,500,000 shares to 9,000,000 shares; - Ratification of the appointment of Montgomery Coscia Greilich LLP ("MCG") as the Company's independent registered public accounting firm for fiscal year 2017; and - The transaction of such other business as may properly be brought before the Annual Meeting.

-The Board recommends a vote "FOR" the election of each of its director nominees, "FOR" the Say-On-Pay Resolution and "FOR" the Auditor Ratification Proposal.
+The Board recommends a vote "FOR" the election of each of its director nominees and "FOR" each of the other proposals described in this Proxy Statement.